SECURITIES AND EXCHANGE COMMISSION

 Based on information provided by our suppliers and our due diligence efforts, we do not have sufficient information to conclusively determine the countries of origin of all the Necessary Conflict Minerals in the products described above or whether the Necessary Conflict Minerals were from recycled or scrap sources.

-The content of any website referred to in this Form SD is included for general information only and is not incorporated by reference in this Form SD.
+The reference to any website referred to in this Form SD is included for general information only and is not incorporated by reference in this Form SD.

 The following exhibit is filed as part of this report: